MariyaRafalovich/spring_ingestion/README.md

-# BTS - Stream Data Ingestion Workshop
+# BTS - Stream Data Ingestion

-This is an exemple for the hands on session for SIGLibre.

 We will create together a project in Spring integration framework to collect GEO data from twitter API and feed a MongoDB.

 ### Set Up your development environment